Hot, Dry Weather Predicted For Sindh - UrduPoint

 Hot, Dry Weather Predicted For Sindh

-However, the chances of dust raising wind/windstorm are also predicted in the province.
+However, dust raising wind are also predicted in plain areas during the afternoon.

-Mainly, hot and dry weather with chances of windstorm is likely to prevail in the province.
+Mainly, hot and dry weather is ilkely to prevail in the province.

 Recent Stories